breburdaTom/hello-world/README.md

 What's great is that currently I almost finished a 3 month long online academy about Linux Systems administration - and I love it.
 I am writing these lines about a month before my certification exam.
 It's not really hard, but there is a lot of different subtopics and lot of stuff is interconnected and that makes it pretty challenging to learn.
 I definitely have to do some serious study time before I go to take the exam, phew...

 When I started with the academy I merely thought I will only expand my general IT skillset and maybe it could help me in few years, but right now I am really liking it and would like to start working as a Linux Admin if I manage to pass the certification.
 We will see.

+...
+// log entry Jan 2022

+Alright...so um, I did not pass the certification for the Linux Admin.
+Because I never took the exam.
+Lol.
+Nevertheless I finished the whole course and I am glad I did, will revisit the learning materials some day if I need to, but life is pretty unexpected.

+I quit my previous job in the big corporate after a year or so there.
+There was no much further progress for me.
+I sincerely wanted to start as a junior devops engineer as I planned - but I did end up again as a automation tester / QA engineer in a small-ish private owned SW development company.
+It happened by a sheer coincidence and as coincidences always are - this one was also the best thing that could happen and I am glad it did.

+At first I expected I will be doing the same thing as in the previous job.
+Basically just write automated test scenarios for a web app.
+I was ok with it for 2 reasons.
+First I didn't think I would be able to do anything more.
+Second I just wanted a change of environment, the search for progress would come surely later.

+Fortunatelly, I was wrong. :)

+After first few days I realized the company is only starting to build the test automation team and the base framework of tools for test automation.
+So far, they only had manual testers.
+Somehow they helped me discover in my inner self, that I actually did obtain more knowhow than I thought and I would be able to help them build up the framework and mentor more junior colleagues.

+I took the challenge with a smile on my face and lot of new energy.
+So to sum up, currently after some team discussions we selected completely different tools than I was used to (core concepts are teh same anyway) and I - with some assistance from other colleagues - am building an internal test automation project from scratch.
+Pretty cool if you ask me...
+I haven't thought this would happen not even 3 months ago.

+Quite curious what will happen just within the next year.
+Time will show.